One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 It may seem like these similar careers are difficult to navigate between but this doesn’t have to be the case.

-This article will help you understand the difference between the two types of cleaning professions, ways you can set yourself up for success on the jobsite, and good market strategies to let your customers know you’re doing a new type of work.
+This article will help you understand the difference between commercial and residential cleaning jobs, ways you can set yourself up for success on the jobsite, and good market strategies to let your customers know you’re doing a new type of work.

-If you’re a residential cleaner who is ready to make the move to bigger commercial jobs, then keep reading; by the end of this article you’ll feel ready to change your business for the better.
+If you’re a residential cleaner who is ready to make the move to bigger commercial jobs, then keep reading; by the end of this article you’ll feel ready to grow a successful cleaning business.